 note: AP exams that have been discontinued are not shown on this table.
-A student may be able to use the now discontinued exam if accepted under IGETC at the time the exam was taken.
+A student with catalog rights may be able to use the now discontinued exam if accepted under IGETC at the time the exam was taken.

 An acceptable AP score for IGETC equates to either 3 semester or 4 quarter units for certification purposes.